RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/1-all-about-tables-in-designer/1-all-about-tables-in-designer.md

 **7. Table Name** - This column shows the title of the table as provided by the user at the time of table creation.
 Please note, the table titles are always plural.

-**8. Table slug** - This column shows the table identifier as created by the system based on the Table Name.
+**8. Table Slug** - This column shows the table identifier as created by the system based on the Table Name.
 This identifier is used by the system to refer to the table throughout Rapid Platform.

 **9. Title Column** - The title column displays the principle column of the table.
 It is a good practice to have a title column or a unique key identifier for each row of the table.
 However, it is optional to mark a column as title column, while creating / updating a table.